Alberto Valentim

-Alberto Valentim do Carmo Neto (born 22 March 1975) is a Brazilian football coach and former player who played as a right back.
-He is the current head coach of América Mineiro.
+Alberto Valentim do Carmo Neto (born 22 March 1975) is a Italo-Brazilian football coach and former player who played as a right back.

 Playing career

 Brazil

 Born in Oliveira, Minas Gerais, Alberto started his professional career at Guarani of São Paulo state.
 After a spell at Inter de Limeira, then spent 4 seasons at Athletico Paranaense, which also loaned to São Paulo and Flamengo for Copa do Brasil, Campeonato Paulista and Campeonato Carioca, and Cruzeiro for the 1997 Intercontinental Cup.

 Udinese

 In January 2000, he was signed by Italian Serie A club Udinese via Rentistas for US$6.65 million.
 He played his first Serie A match on 23 January, replaced Roberto Sosa in the 79th minutes.
 The match Udinese won Venezia 5–2.
 He played 14 league matches in the first season.
 But in September 2000, along with Warley, were found using a fake Portuguese passport by Polish officials while heading to Poland for the match against Polonia Warsaw.
 It followed by an investigation of Italian police, and found 2 more teammate namely Jorginho Paulista and Alejandro Da Silva were using fake passport.
 It is because Serie A restricted each club could only had 5 non-European Union footballers and 3 in each match, a fake passport could increase their chance to win a contract with Italian club.
 However, that season Alberto played 27 league matches and scored 2 goals, as the quota system was abolished in the mid of season.
 In June 2001, Alberto, along with a dozen other including 3 of Alberto's teammate, were banned, 10 of them including Alberto for a year and 3 youth players for 6 months. but allowed to remain at Italy.
 The ban was later reduced.
 On 14 April 2002, he played his first league match after the ban, but replaced by Siyabonga Nomvethe at half-time.
 The match Udinese lost 0–1 to Verona.

 The then played 2 more seasons, for Udinese.